rbind/blog.jemu.name/content/posts/2014/2014-05-31-i-just-wanted-to-rewatch-stargate/index.md

 ### Step 2: Polishizzle
-I wrote the basic outline of this blogpost before I actually started thinking about what/how I wanted to put in it, and it turned out I just documented my finished™ functions, which already include most of the polishizzlage (like making factors out of stuff and constructing list objects form the get go instead of fusterclucking everything up), sooo… There's not much to add here, unless some expansions:
+I wrote the basic outline of this blogpost before I actually started thinking about what/how I wanted to put in it, and it turned out I just documented my finished™ functions, which already include most of the polishizzlage (like making factors out of stuff and constructing list objects from the get go instead of fusterclucking everything up), sooo… There's not much to add here, unless some expansions:

 ```r
 SG1$episodes$series <- SG1$summary$title # Show title (i.e. "Stargate SG-1")